 A chaperone is there for the patient and clinician for reassurance and support.

 This policy is designed to assist patients to make an informed choice about their examinations and consultations.

 If you would like a chaperone present during your consultation, then please advise the receptionist when booking your appointment or when checking in or advise the clinician you are consulting with.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.

-Telephone 01582 767444 and select option 3, please telephone after 14:15 pm and our Reception staff will help you.
+Please telephone after 14:15 pm and our Reception staff will help you.
 Please allow one week for blood test results and three weeks for x-ray and ultrasound results.

 Please be aware that all calls are recorded for training and monitoring purposes

 This leaflet describes what you can expect to happen when your GP refers you to see a specialist or consultant, at a hospital or a community health centre.
 When Seeking a Specialist Leaflet

 There are a number of ways to get health advice and care if you, a family member or a friend feel ill.